JeS24/RandomWalk/README.md

    * Issues:
       - Code does not work for large 'R' (Max test-value of R = 700)
       - Error % lies between 10% to 25%, which is too high, as compared to serial processing.
       - Wait for fixes.
-These issues are linked to the implementation of the curand() functions.
+These issues are linked to the implementation of the curand() functions, but mainly "warp divergence".

 - Obtain a larger dataset.